 Welcome!
 I am always here to answer any questions!!

 Lastly, I wrote up a blurb about all of my favorite gluten free cookbooks.
-There are some incredible cookbooks, so I wanted to bring some attention to the ones I love and use.
+There are some incredible cookbooks, so I wanted to highlight the ones I love and use.

-I know this was a CRAZY long list; I hope you made it to the bottom!
-As always, you can always reach out to me if you have any questions about these ingredients or products!!
+I know this was a crazy long list; I hope you made it to the bottom!
+As always, you can contact me if you have any questions about these ingredients or products!

 xxoo,